-The School of Mathematics and Sciences hosts not only baccalaureate major and minor programs, but includes specialized courses of study as pre-professional tracks that prepare students for entry into graduate and professional programs.
-These pre-professional programs include preparation for entry into medical, dental, pharmacy, optometry, or veterinary schools.
+The School of Mathematics and Sciences hosts not only baccalaureate major and minor programs, but includes specialized courses of study as pre-professional tracks that prepare students for entry into graduate and professional pre-professional programs.
+These programs include preparation for entry into medical, dental, pharmacy, optometry, or veterinary schools.
 In collaboration with the Carter and Moyers School of Education, initial teacher licensure is supported in several content areas.